jina-ai/jina/.github/2.0/COOKBOOK-Executor.md

 An `Executor` object by default contains two collections of attributes `.metas` and `.runtime_args`.
 They are both in `SimpleNamespace` type and contain some key-value information.
 However, they are defined and serve differently.

-- **`.metas` are statically defined.** "Static" means, e.g. from hardcoded value in the code, from a YAML file.
+- **`.metas` are statically defined.** "Static" means, e.g. from hard-coded value in the code, from a YAML file.
-- **`.runtime_args` are dynamically determined during runtime.** Means that you don't know the value before running the `Executor`, e.g. `pea_id`, `replicas`, `replica_id`.
+- **`.runtime_args` are dynamically determined during runtime.** This means you don't know the value before running the `Executor`, e.g. `pea_id`, `replicas`, `replica_id`.
 Those values are often related to the system/network environment around the `Executor`, and less about `Executor` itself.